jnozzi/cocoadev.com/markdown/OverComplexGuiSimplification.md

 Because of this, I took the simple route and went for a vertical stack, one element per input.
 A matrix/grid type layout would make sense but would be slightly harder given the dynamic nature of the inputs.

 This of course might make for an interesting experiment.
-I've written layout managers before, ( for General/BeOS ) and for my vertical stacking I wrote a "sort" of layout-managing stacker subclass of General/NSView.
+I've written layout managers before, ( for BeOS ) and for my vertical stacking I wrote a "sort" of layout-managing stacker subclass of NSView.
 I might want to write some kind of general purpose layout manager to arrange the input views optimally for panel height/width.

 Does anybody know if there are grid-type layout managers for Cocoa?
-Or am I going to have to roll it myself, like I did for General/BeOS ( which has even worse support for automatic layout than Cocoa ).
+Or am I going to have to roll it myself, like I did for BeOS ( which has even worse support for automatic layout than Cocoa ).

---General/ShamylZakariya
+--ShamylZakariya

 ----

-I've just been checking out General/MOKit, and it has a General/MOViewListView class which might be helpful to you (or it might not).
-It's basically the same as your original General/OmniGraffle idea.
+I've just been checking out MOKit, and it has a MOViewListView class which might be helpful to you (or it might not).
+It's basically the same as your original OmniGraffle idea.

 ----